octopus-foundation/octopus/shared/nerve/README.md

 ## Reading

-Synapse receiver on start reads the latest consumed pointer After that in forever loop it will:
+On start, the synapse receiver reads the latest consumed pointer.
+After that, in a continuous loop it will:
-- read last "writer" pointer
+- read the last "writer" pointer
-- read data from backend in range between reader pointer and writer pointer (with backend limitations)
+- read data from the backend in the range between the reader pointer and writer pointer (with backend limitations)
-- send this data to reader channel one-by-one, ordered by DbId
+- send this data to the reader channel one-by-one, ordered by `DbId`

 What about ack?
 It's simple and works in exactly the same way as for writing:
 - add ack-ed id to the buffer
 - find max sequential number of the ack-ed buffer
 - update database pointer

-So if you process messages in random order - ack manager will wait for Ack ids to be sequential.
+So, if you process messages in a random order – the ack manager will wait for ack ids to be sequential.